Old Dominion Freight Line Jobs: Driver Pay, Requirements, and Reviews

 The company also states that all applicants must be available for around-the-clock trips to accommodate freight movements and must have the ability to be away from home for extended periods.
 Old Dominion also prefers applicants to hold a high school diploma (or equivalent), though this is not absolutely necessary.

 If you want to work as a truck driver but don’t yet have the necessary experience to work with Old Dominion, look for entry-level roles at similar industry-leading LTL firms such as ABF Freight, Werner, and Saia.

 Old Dominion Freight Line Truck Driver Training

 If you’ve not yet earned your CDL A, you may be eligible to join Old Dominion’s truck driver training school and earn your license through the company.
-Places in the program are often in short supply (before COVID-19, trainees were picked almost exclusively from existing in-house dock workers), but there is still limited availability for outside hires.

 The paid training program takes 280 hours to complete.
 Old Dominion also covers the full price of the training and license application, so there are no up-front costs for students to worry about in advance.